pm8k/django-wedding-website/README.md

 ### Save the Dates

-The app comes with a built-in cross-client and mobile-friendly email template for save the dates (see `save_the_date.html`).

-You can create multiple save the dates and send them out either randomly or by `Party` type (useful if you want to send formal invitations to some people and more playful ones to others).

-See `save_the_date.py` and `SAVE_THE_DATE_CONTEXT_MAP` for customizing your save the dates.
+** I removed the save the date functionality from our site, as we wanted to send physical save the dates. **

 ### Invitations and RSVPs

 The app also comes with a built-in invitation system.
 The template is similar to the save-the-date template, however in addition to the standard invitation content it includes:

-- A built in tracking pixel to know whether someone has opened the email or not
-- Unique invitation URLs for each party with pre-populated guest names ([example](http://coryandro.com/invite/b2ad24ec5dbb4694a36ef4ab616264e0/))
 - Online RSVP system with meal selection and validation
+- **Unique login for each party, with names prepopulated for all members of the party, and drop downs for each guest in the party**
+- **The script guests/create_users.py is what loads in user login information.
+Test examples can also be found in bigday/tests/data**
 ### Guest dashboard

 After your invitations go out you can use the guest dashboard to see how many people have RSVP'd, everyone who still